 Israel’s support for the referendum has been seized on by anti-Kurdish forces in the region.
 A rally by Turkish chauvinists in Ankara on September 15 raised banners declaring, “We Won’t Allow a Second Israel.”
 Likewise, in a meeting with Turkey’s Erdogan, Iran’s “Supreme Leader,” Ayatollah Ali Khamenei, declared that his country would not allow the establishment of “a new Israel in the region.”

 For the Kurdish nationalist leaders, the national aspirations of the Kurdish people are little more than a negotiating tool.
 But for the Kurdish masses, the referendum represented a concentrated expression of their desire for independence.
 And the impact of that vote has the potential to spiral out of the control of those who set it in motion.
 In Iranian Kurdistan, under martial law conditions and the fierce tyranny of the “Revolutionary Guards,” thousands of Kurds courageously took to the streets to support the referendum; dozens were arrested.
 The referendum drew a line between Kurds throughout Kurdistan and the imperialists and regional tyrants.

-in the Near East!
+For Leninist Parties in the Near East!